-The Medical Assisting Certificate Program at Clark State has a student retention rate of 83% for the cohort that entered the program in 2017, and provides support services to facilitate the successful completion of the program.
+The Medical Assisting Certificate Program at Clark State Community College has a job placement rate of 100%for the 2018 graduates, and an exam passage rate of 84.12% for the 2017 graduates.
+Clark State Community College provides support services to facilitate the successful completion of the program.
 Graduates and the employers who hire these graduates of the Medical Assisting Certificate Program at Clark State, report a satisfaction rate of 100% for the past five years.

 The program schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
 In addition to the day program, offered at both the Springfield (fall semester start) and Beavercreek (spring semester start) campuses, the Medical Assisting program is offered as a part-time evening/weekend option on the Springfield campus with the MAS coures for this option starting in spring semester (January).
 Part-time evening/weekend students will still need to complete their unpaid, supervised Directed Practice clinical hours during the day.
 Students should consult their academic advisors for help in planning their schedules.

 Students must petition online (apply) for admission to the program.
 To be eligible to petition to the Medical Assisting program, students must meet the following academic requirements: